yuanmai/swank-clojure/README.md

 Currently having multiple versions of swank-clojure on the classpath can cause issues when running "lein swank" or "lein jack-in".
-It's recommended to not put swank-clojure in your :dev-dependencies but have users run "lein plugin install" to have it installed globally.
+It's recommended to not put swank-clojure in your :dev-dependencies but have users run "lein plugin install" to have it installed globally for all projects.
+This also means that people hacking on your project won't have to pull it in if they are not Emacs users.

 It's also possible for some packages to pull in old versions of swank-clojure transitively, so check the <tt>lib/</tt> directory if